 Spiritual Growth Doesn’t Stop With Devotions

-Although our daily time with God plays an essential role for deepening our relationship with Him, our personal worship of Him is not limited to time in prayer or in the Word.
+Although our daily time with God plays an essential role for deepening our relationship with Him, our personal worship is not limited to time in prayer or in the Word.

-Through Christ, we can worship God through all that we do.
+Through Christ, we can worship God through all that we do: classes, homework, exercise, meals, conversations, and other seemingly mundane parts of our daily routines.

 “And whatever you do, in word or deed, do everything in the name of the Lord Jesus, giving thanks to God the Father through him.” — Colossians 3:17

-Also, prayer and Scripture meditation need not stop after the devotional time ends.
-A good phrase I use is “never hang up the phone.”
-The Bible puts it as “pray without ceasing” (1 Thessalonians 5:17).
-In other words, maintain constant communication with God through prayer throughout the day.
+Also, prayer and Scripture meditation can continue even after the devotional time ends.
+A good phrase I use regarding prayer is, “Never hang up the phone.”
+In other words, we can maintain constant communication with God through prayer throughout the day (see 1 Thessalonians 5:17).
+This practice is not a burden but a privilege and a means of expressing our dependence on the Creator.

 “And we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image from one degree of glory to another.” — 2 Corinthians 3:18